-Fair value estimates discussed herein are based upon certain market assumptions and pertinent information available to management as of December 31, 2008 and 2007.
+In accordance with ASC Subtopic 825, Financial Instruments, fair value estimates discussed herein are based upon certain market assumptions and pertinent information available to management as of December 31, 2009 and 2008.
 The respective carrying value of certain on-balance-sheet financial instruments approximated their fair values.
 These financial instruments include cash and cash equivalents, accounts receivable, accounts payable and accrued expenses and notes payable.
 Fair values were assumed to approximate carrying values for these financial instruments because they are short term in nature and their carrying amounts approximate fair values.